zy1024/gref/README.md

 ## Features

-### 1. Copy Struct Fields
+### 1. Copy
-The `CopyStructFields` function copies fields from the source struct to the destination struct, commonly used to return specified parameters.
-It only copies fields from src to dst if dst is empty and has the same name as src.
-Notice: This function does not handle nested structs and only processes struct pointers.
+The `Copy(src,dst)` function requires two pointers, such as pointers to structs or slices.
+It will use reflection to assign the value of src to dst.
+The assignment of structs is based on matching field names, and only non-empty fields in dst will be assigned.
 ### Example
-The sample code can be seen in the `TestCopyStructFields` method in `example_test.go`.
+The sample code can be seen in the `TestCopy` method in `example_test.go`.

 ## Version
+### 1.3.0
+Official release, supporting assignment operations for structs, pointers, slices, and basic data types.

-### 1.1.0
+### Next Development Steps
-1.The name of the `CopyFields` method is changed to `CopyStructFields`.
-In addition, the support for the assignment of the same field name and different data types in two different structures is added.
-Includes array, struct, struct pointer, struct array pointer.

-2.The newly added `CopyBasicValue` method is used to assign values between different underlying data types.

-## Next development (if there is a need, you can mention it in the issue)
-1. Increase the assignment between different types of slices.
+1. Add support for other types, such as channels.